Selling blood tests online for over 15 years.

 Raised cortisol levels (Cushing's syndrome) can lead to rapid weight gain, especially around the waist, excessive body hair (in women) and loss of libido and erectile dysfunction (in men).

 Low levels of cortisol (Addison's disease) can lead to fatigue, nausea, skin discolouration and low blood pressure.

 We will send you your Diet and Lifestyle Plus Omega 3 and 6 Blood Test finger-prick blood sample collection kit which contains everything you need to take your blood sample in the comfort of your own home.
 If you are unsure about completing a finger-prick blood sample collection you will have the opportunity to select a clinic-based venous blood sample option during the checkout process.How to collect a finger-prick blood sample

 Your Diet and Lifestyle Plus Omega 3 and 6 Blood Test includes 1st class postage and packaging for you to send your blood sample directly to our laboratory for analysis.
 If you live in an area where you cannot rely on the post or you simply want to ensure that your sample arrives at the laboratory the following day, you may wish to send your blood sample guaranteed next day delivery for extra reassurance.

 Your blood sample will be analysed at one of our chosen laboratories.
 You can be assured of fast, accurate results from one of our accredited independent providers of clinical diagnostic tests.

-Our medical team will comment on out-of-range blood test results and give you follow-up advice where necessary.
-If you need it, a PDF copy of your Diet and Lifestyle Plus Omega 3 and 6 test results can be downloaded for your doctor.
+Our medical team will comment on out-of-range blood results and give you follow-up advice where necessary.
+If you need it, a PDF copy of your Diet and Lifestyle Plus Omega 3 and 6 Blood Test results can be downloaded for your doctor.

-Once you have placed your order you will receive login details to mymedichecks.com where you can manage your account, track your orders and view your Diet and Lifestyle Plus Omega 3 and 6 test results.
+Once you have placed your order you can visit my.medichecks.com where you can manage your account, track your orders and view your Diet and Lifestyle Plus Omega 3 and 6 Blood Test results.